Greek budget targets on track, recession pushes down prices

-ATHENS Greece reported its budget deficit was on track to meet targets set by foreign lenders, whose inspectors arrived in Athens on Monday to measure progress under the country's bailout program.
+ATHENS Greece reported its budget deficit was on track to meet targets set by foreign lenders, whose inspectors arrived in Athens on Monday to measure progress under the country's bailout programme.

 Athens more than halved its central government primary budget gap, which excludes local authorities, social security entities and interest payments, in the first five months of the year, as it chopped public spending and investment.

-The central government primary gap shrank to 1.0 billion euros ($1.3 billion) - a quarter of an interim target of 4.2 billion - boosting the government's chances of achieving a surplus that would allow lenders to offer more debt relief under its EU/IMF bailout.
+The central government primary gap shrank to 1.0 billion euros (836.0 million pounds) - a quarter of an interim target of 4.2 billion - boosting the government's chances of achieving a surplus that would allow lenders to offer more debt relief under its EU/IMF bailout.

 "The country's fiscal picture has improved in the five-month period and reaching a primary budget surplus this year is attainable," Deputy Finance Minister Christos Staikouras told reporters.

-"We discussed reducing the value added tax on eateries, a draft bill on over-indebted households and reducing the public sector," a finance ministry official said.
+"We discussed reducing the value added tax on eateries, a draft bill on over-indebted households and reducing the public sector," said a finance ministry official.

-However, underlining the difficulties of raising funds through privatization, Greece failed to attract any binding bids for natural gas company DEPA, two Greek officials close to the sale said on Monday.
+However, underlining the difficulties of raising funds through privatisation, Greece failed to attract any binding bids for natural gas firm DEPA, two Greek officials close to the sale said on Monday.

 With the economy shrinking at a 5.6 percent annual pace in the first quarter, consumer prices were pushed down for the third month in a row in May, providing some relief to household hit by the deep slump and wage cuts.